slingamn/namespaced-openvpn/README.md

 This repository contains two approaches to these problems:

 * `namespaced-openvpn`, a wrapper script which systematically solves all of the enumerated security issues by moving the tunnel interface into an isolated network namespace
-* `seal-unseal-gateway`, a helper script that solves "Port Fail" only, but which otherwise preserves the default OpenVPN routing behavior
+* `seal-unseal-gateway`, a helper script which solves "Port Fail" only, but which otherwise preserves the default OpenVPN routing behavior

 This code is released under the MIT (Expat) license.